Hood River station

 The Hood River station is a historic train station in Hood River, Oregon, currently serving the heritage Mount Hood Railroad.
 The station was listed on the National Register of Historic Places in 1988 as the Oregon–Washington Railroad and Navigation Company Passenger Station.
 The station was built by the Oregon–Washington Railroad and Navigation Company, a subsidiary of the Union Pacific Railroad, in 1911.
-Amtrak's Pioneer also used the station and nearby area from 1977–1997.
+Amtrak's Pioneer also used the station and nearby area from 1977 to 1997.